mochman/Bypass_CGNAT/README.md

 6. [Thanks](#6-thanks)

 # Overview
 Before switching ISPs, I had a public IP that allowed me to use port forwarding on my router to pass traffic to services hosted on my internal network.
-My new ISP uses a CGNAT, so I had to find a solution.
-I chose this path, because it keeps pretty puch everything the same on my services.
+My new ISP uses a CGNAT, so I had to find a workaround.
+I chose this path, because it keeps pretty much everything the same for my services.
 The main things I wanted to do with my setup were:
 * Forward only specific traffic from the internet to my services
-* Provide my NPM (Nginx Proxy Manager) Server with clients real IPs (for blocking purposes)
+* Provide my NPM (Nginx Proxy Manager) Server with clients real IPs (for fail2ban blocking purposes)
-* Allow for traffic to flow internal services that NPM doesn't manage
+* Allow for traffic to flow to internal services that NPM doesn't manage

 I went through a couple configurations and VPS providers before I created this solution.
 Prior to attempting this, I had little to no knowledge about VPS providers, wireguard, ufw, and iptables.
+Getting it to work the way I wanted took a few days of research, trial, and error.
 This will hopefully be a useful tutorial for people who are in a similar situation.
 This tutorial assumes you have some basic knowledge about how to use Ubuntu from the command line.

 Here is a basic diagram of my configuration.
 The IPs and ports will need to be changed by you to meet your requirements.